ronilan/event-loop.crumb/README.md

 With Crumb's dynamic scoping, event functions are executed in `event-loop` scope.
 This allows event functions to "magically" access parameters defined within the event loop.

-By virtue of being called from inside the `until` event loop all event functions ahve access to:
+By virtue of being called from inside the `until` event loop, all event functions ahve access to:
 `state`: `any` - the current state.
 `loop-count`: `integer` - the number of loops since the event loop started.